Arthur-Gyulabyan/todo-app-2/.qlerify/readmodel-templates/readmodel-get-todo-by-id.md

 You will receive:
 - Current folder structure and tech stacks
 - Existing **read model-related** code files (before changes)
-- Current ReadModel Information (the single read model to generate)
+- Current ReadModel Information (which includes GWT descriptions)
 - Old ReadModel Information (for context)
 - Swagger (OpenAPI 3.0.x) specification

 ## Rules
 1. **Scope**
    - Generate code **only for one read model** specified in the "Current ReadModel Information".
+   - Crucially, implement the business logic described in the `gwtDescriptions` array within the ReadModel Information.
+This will define filtering, sorting, or data shaping requirements.
    - Do **not** generate, modify, or delete any unrelated files.
    - Do **not** touch commands, entities, or any other domains.
    - Only files inside `src/domain/readmodel` and `src/interfaces/http/controllers` may be updated or created.

 2. **Strictness**
-   - All request/response schemas, field names, data types, required properties, and descriptions must come **strictly from the given OpenAPI specification**.
+   - All request/response schemas, field names, and data types must come **strictly from the given OpenAPI specification**.
+   - The query logic, including any specific data filtering or transformations, must come **strictly from the `gwtDescriptions`**.
-   - Do not invent fields, structures, or logic not explicitly defined in the spec.
+   - Do not invent logic not explicitly defined in the spec or the GWT descriptions.
    - Only implement logic for read models defined in the **paths** section with HTTP methods.
    - Use only status codes: **200** and **400**.